Kota Kinabalu International Airport (KKIA) is the second-busiest airport in Malaysia by passenger traffic.

-The Kota Kinabalu International Airport (KKIA) is located about 8 km from the city of Kota Kinabalu, the state capital of Sabah, Malaysia.
+Kota Kinabalu International Airport is located about 8 km from the city of Kota Kinabalu, the state capital of Sabah, Malaysia.

-The airport serves the city of Kota Kinabalu as well as the entire west coast of Sabah.
+It serves the city of Kota Kinabalu and the entire west coast of Sabah.
+It also has good connections to most major aviation hubs across the Asia-Pacific region.

 |Kota Kinabalu International Airport (BKI)|